ahmedjehanzaib/laravel-5-Angular-2-QuickStart/readme.md

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

+## Angular 2

+Angular is a web front end application framework.

-## Contributing
+## Official Documentation

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+Documentation for the framework can be found on the [Angular 2 website](https://angular.io/docs/ts/latest/quickstart.html).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
-# laravel-5-Angular-2-QuickStart